 Penn State Hershey Department of Anesthesia Resident International Experience

 The goal of the International Experience is to support outstanding anesthesiology residents with interest in outreach and medical mission services.
 Our great, cherished friend and mentor Dr. Katie Donahue graciously supports our passion for giving back to the world with the Dr. Katie Donahue Resident International Anesthesia Endowment, also supported with alumni and friends.
 This endowment funds the resident with designated travel opportunities such as those outlined below.
 Our goals are to provide acute care for the patients as well as create long term relationships, and assist in solutions for education, research, and clinical care with local people.
-The department will fund and aid the resident with designated travel opportunities such as those outlined below.
 More opportunities are also available for discussion.

 1. Operation Smile - Vietnam

 - Medical mission

-- This is a 12 day clinical opportunity for a Pgy-4 resident or pediatric anesthesia fellow to provide anesthesia for children with cleft lips and palates under supervision by Dr. McQuillan and/or Dr. Donahue
+- This is a 12 day clinical opportunity for a Pgy-4 resident or pediatric anesthesia fellow to provide anesthesia for children with cleft lips and palates under supervision by Dr. McQuillan and/or Drs.
+Prozesky, Barbieri, or Dhar.

 - Anesthetic environment: teams of in-country, regional, and international credentialed volunteers work together with interpreters.
 Equipment includes local and imported supplies that meet their Global Standards of Care, state-of-the art sophisticated equipment.
 Practices, equipment, and anesthesia are standardized, regardless of geographical location.
 Operating rooms are equipped with the most up to date supplies.